Minard-NG/IP-Address-Tracker/README.md

 - Practiced more asynchronous JS working with two different apis
 - Practiced more functional programming.
 - Learnt more about validation for ipv4/ipv6, & domain name using regex.
+- Ways to Fix the “Failed to Load Resource: net::ERR_BLOCKED_BY_CLIENT” Error.

 ### Continued development